-Here's a list of helpful apps for young people with ASD and anyone else interested in using technology to do more, level-up, and make life easier.
+Here's a list of helpful apps for college students on the Autism Spectrum and with Learning Differences, and anyone else interested in using technology to do more, level-up, and make life easier.
 Click here to download a printable PDF.

 One of several “gamification” apps out there, this one functioning as your daily checklist.
 As the name suggests, this app combines tracking habits and to-dos with elements from RPGs (that’s role-playing games, for non-gamer folks).
 When you complete your tasks, you gain experience points and level up your (adorable) pixel-art avatar character.
 While the app has ever-increasing depth to it like joining a party, and taking on challenges, it is incredibly easy to use for the basics of getting things done.